Author: Maria Doreuli

 What I believe in is that it is display fonts that are engines of progress.
 They inspire and push you to experiment more and can be a good premise to create new text fonts.
 So it’s important to get rid of all the prejudices and draw more of display typefaces.

-I’ve seen a rapidly growing amount of reversed typefaces since I started Chimera in 2012.
+I’ve seen a rapidly growing amount of reversed typefaces since 2012.
 This is a tweet from May 2019 by Typographica: “So many reverse-contrast typefaces in 2018–19.
 How long until our concept of ‘standard contrast’ and ‘reverse contrast’ is reversed?”.
 This is just one of the proofs that the amount of releases is antithetically different.
 There are both wild display and more neutral text reversed contrast typefaces appearing.
 Who knows maybe this will lead to something new happening in type design?

 You may have already noticed that I became very interested in the ways text and display typefaces feed each other and how different ideas in these genres overlap.
 And I started analyzing this in my own work.